Protest activity is ongoing in Hong Kong and there continues to be a risk of violent confrontation.

 'Flash mob' demonstrations take place with little or no warning, and have resulted in violence and vandalism.
 Expect road closures, transport disruptions and heightened police action, including the use of tear gas.

-Protest locations on Hong Kong Island may include the main commercial districts, including Causeway Bay, Central, Admiralty and Wan Chai Protests may also occur in Kowloon and the New Territories (including in the waterfront area of Tsim Sha Tsui on Sunday 27 October).
+Protest locations on Hong Kong Island continue to include the main commercial districts, including Causeway Bay, Central, Admiralty and Wan Chai Protests may also occur in Kowloon (including Mongkok) the New Territories and around universities.
+New Zealanders who find themselves in an area where protests are taking place should avoid areas where protestors are gathered, move away quickly to a safe place and follow the advice of the authorities.
 Locations of gatherings can be unpredictable and change at short notice.

 New Zealanders in Hong Kong are advised to avoid all protests and demonstrations, as even those intended to be peaceful have the potential to turn violent with little or no warning.
 If you find yourself in an area affected by demonstrations or violence you should move away to a safe place.
 Monitor local media for developments and comply with any instructions and restrictions issued by the local authorities.
 Our level of advice has not changed: we continue to advise that New Zealanders exercise increased caution in Hong Kong due to civil unrest.

 We encourage all New Zealanders living in or travelling to Hong Kong to register with SafeTravel.
 SafeTravel is the official registration facility for New Zealanders both travelling or living overseas.
 When New Zealanders register with us, we're able to relay important information about local developments and account for their safety and well-being as part of New Zealand’s consular response to emergencies offshore.

 New Zealanders in Hong Kong requiring consular assistance can contact the New Zealand Consulate-General in Hong Kong on +852 2525 5044, or at firstname.lastname@example.org.
 Read our full travel advisory here.